 Safest and most dangerous districts in Lima

 Callao, the city where the airport is located, is one of the most dangerous in Lima.
-And when you travel to other cities, ask a Peruvian the places where it is not recommended to go and try not to go there (or at least not alone during the night)!
+And when you travel to other cities, ask locals where are the areas that they don’t recommend and try not to go there (or at least not alone during the night).

 Relevant recommendations for traveling in Peru

-Listen to your body!
+Listen to your body.
 Peru is a country with very high mountains, and altitude can be dangerous if not taken seriously.
 If you feel really sick, consider getting down 1,000 meters at least for a day or two.
-Also, wear sunscreen, a hat, and plan enough water for your trips!
+Also, wear sunscreen, a hat, and plan enough water for your trips.

 In general, don’t go wandering around alone at night, and try to avoid deserted areas, especially if you are by yourself.

 If you follow these recommendations, the risks of traveling in Peru are no different than in any other country.
 Don’t forget that people tend to privilege stories with horrible happenings, and all the stories of people traveling without any problems are often forgotten or not told.
-Don’t be too afraid, and enjoy your stay in this incredibly beautiful country!
+Don’t be too afraid, and enjoy your stay in this incredibly beautiful country.

-Cover Photo Julia Natri.
+Cover photo: Julia Natri.

 This article has been updated from its original publication on June 13, 2019.

 We're asking you, our reader, to make a contribution in support of our digital guide in order to keep informing, updating and inspiring people to visit Peru.
 Why now?
 In our near 20-year journey as the leading English-language source on travel in Peru, we've had our fair share of ups and downs-but nothing quite like the challenges brought forth in the first quarter of 2020.